ventrebleu/manual/README.md

 ## Conditions I like to work in
 - Ideally, I would want to work in an office with no more than 4 people.
 I like some company but open space offices freak me out.
-- I think in-person meetings are very important, especially when kicking off a new project or when you never met someone.
+- I think in-person meetings are very important, especially when kicking off a new project or when you've never met that person before.

 ## Times/hours I like to work
 - Maker’s time in the morning, meetings in the afternoon.